Florida’s Dangerous Instrumentality Doctrine

 Florida’s dangerous instrumentality doctrine holds the owner of a motor vehicle vicariously liable for injuries caused by anyone operating the vehicle with the owner’s permission.
 The doctrine imposes strict liability, meaning the plaintiff does not need to prove that the owner was negligent in lending the vehicle.
 Once the plaintiff establishes that the owner gave permission and the driver caused the accident, liability attaches to the owner automatically.

-The Florida Supreme Court first applied the doctrine to motor vehicles in 1920, reasoning that automobiles carry an inherent risk of serious harm comparable to other instrumentalities that courts had long treated as sources of extraordinary danger.
-The doctrine has remained a cornerstone of Florida tort law for over a century, and the 2023 Florida Supreme Court decision in Emerson v.
-Lambert reaffirmed its continued vitality.
+The Florida Supreme Court first applied the doctrine to motor vehicles in Southern Cotton Oil Co. v.
+Anderson (1920), reasoning that automobiles carry a risk of serious harm comparable to other instrumentalities courts had long treated as sources of extraordinary danger.
+The 2023 Florida Supreme Court decision in Emerson v.
+Lambert reaffirmed the doctrine’s continued vitality.

 Speak With a Florida Asset Protection Attorney